HRM-013.01: Paid Leave for University Staff Employees

 The University has established a Leave plan for University Staff Employees (University Staff) for time away from work for a variety of reasons.
 Such Leave must be approved and recorded in a manner that protects the interests of both the University and University Staff.

-All full-time and part-time salaried University Staff in benefit-eligible positions who are regularly scheduled to work a minimum of twenty (20) hours to forty (40) hours per workweek are eligible to receive University Staff Leave at a rate determined by years of benefit-eligible employment with the University, the Medical Center, or any agency of the Commonwealth of Virginia, up to the established maximum indicated in the chart below.
+All full-time and part-time salaried University Staff in benefit-eligible positions who are regularly scheduled to work a minimum of 20 hours to 40 hours per workweek are eligible to receive University Staff Leave at a rate determined by years of benefit-eligible employment with the University, the Medical Center, or any agency of the Commonwealth of Virginia, up to the established maximum indicated in the chart below.
 Years of service need not be continuous.

 Table A - University Staff Paid Leave Plan

 < 3 22 176 176 3-6 24 192 192 7-9 26 208 208 10-19 28 224 224 20+ 30 240 240

 ** This represents the maximum amount to be cashed out upon termination.

 New hires or re-hires will receive University Staff Leave for the Leave Plan Year in which they are (re)hired at a pro-rated accrual rate based on the date of hire or re-hire.
 Part-time salaried University Staff earn Leave at a rate proportionate to their part-time status.